 Clean out the fireplace and install new carpeting

-If you’ve used your fireplace regularly and don’t want to install a vent, you can clean out the inside of your fireplace and install new carpeting.
-This will help to trap and hold onto the smoke, so it doesn’t get sucked into the filter.
+If you’ve used your fireplace regularly and don’t want to install a vent, you can clean out the inside of your fireplace and install the new carpeting.
+This will help to trap and hold onto the smoke so it doesn’t get sucked into the filter.

 When cleaning out your fireplace, make sure that you use gloves and eye protection to protect yourself from any harmful chemicals.
 You’ll also want to make sure you seal off your fireplace and close off any air vents that would allow smoke to escape and make its way into your home.